Smoofington/FindMyRecyclingV32001/README.md

 **Given** a feed of product data is available

-**When** I search for “motor oil”
+**When** I search for “Cell Phone”

 **Then** I should receive at least one result with these attributes

-	A facility to recycle motor oil
+	A facility to recycle cell phones

 1.2

 **Given** a feed of product data is available

-**When** I search “fluid”
+**When** I search “batteries”

 **Then** I should receive at least one result with these attributes

-	A facility to recycle Transmission fluid
+	A facility to recycle Rechargable Batteries

 **And**

-	A facility to recycle Brake fluid
+	A facility to recycle Lead Acid Batteries

 1.3